 Yes, GMOs Are Bad

-- There is absolutely no safety testing required by the US Food and Drug Administration (FDA) for any GM plant and none has been done for most of the GM products on the market.
-While nothing can be ‘proven safe’, one can demonstrate potential harm by studying toxicity in animals.
+- "There is absolutely no safety testing required by the US Food and Drug Administration (FDA) for any GM plant and none has been done for most of the GM products on the market.
+While nothing can be “proven safe,” one can demonstrate potential harm by studying toxicity in animals.
 This is the basis of the FDA drug approval process, and if there is any indication of toxicity at a therapeutic amount, the drug candidate fails.
-In the case of some GM crops and definitely with regard to the chemicals required to produce most of them, there is extensive animal data showing that they are toxic at current human exposure levels.
-For example, the production of GM soy requires large amounts of herbicides containing the chemical glyphosate.
-Glyphosate was declared a probable carcinogen by the World Health Organization (WHO).
-Importantly, herbicides such as glyphosate accumulate inside the GM food so they cannot be washed off.
+In the case of some GM crops and definitely with regard to the chemicals required to produce most of them, there is extensive animal data showing that they are toxic at current human exposure levels."David Schubert – Professor at the Salk Institute for Biological Studies

 Image: ANNECORDON / iStock.